On independent sets in random graphs: Introduction and Results

-Metaphorically, the above results show that finding a maximum independent set in $G(n,m)$ is like climbing a ragged mountain range in dense fog, in quest of the highest summit.
-Beyond the `plateau level' $k\sim\frac{\ln d}d\cdot n$ there is an abundance of smaller `peaks', i.e., independent sets of sizes $(1+\eps)k$, almost all of which are not expandable.
-Thus, ascending blindly, we are bound to get stuck way below the overall summit of height $2\frac{\ln d}d\cdot n$.
-Furthermore, once we find ourselves on one of the lesser peaks of height $(1+\eps)k$, we will have to return all the way to plateau level to try anew.
+Metaphorically, the above results show that \whp\ the independent sets of $G(n,m)$ form a ragged mountain range.
+Beyond the `plateau level' $k\sim\frac{\ln d}d\cdot n$ there is an abundance of smaller `peaks', i.e., independent sets of sizes $(1+\eps)k$ for any $\eps_d<\eps<1-\eps_d$, almost all of which are not expandable (by much).